ArshadChowdhury/dime-analytics-page/README.md

 $ yarn dev
 ```

-as Next.js has added a script stating dev built-in here it'll execute the script and start the dev server on - http://localhost:3000/
-But you need to navigate to - http://localhost:3000/clients?tab=analytics to see the results from the screenshots.
+You need to navigate to - http://localhost:3000/clients?tab=analytics to see the results from the screenshots.